NanophotonicEngLab/nanophotonicenglab.github.io/_pages/home.md

 ## Latest News
+* 29-05 to 02-06 2023 Mike and Nadira will present the paper and poster at the E-MRS 2023 Spring Meeting in Strasbourg, France.
 * 28-09-2022 Our joint research proposal [Catalyst Award (Academia Sinica of Taiwan - Healthy Longevity Grand Challenge Competition)](https://healthylongevitychallenge.org/winners/additive-nano-manufacturing-of-multi-functional-materials-for-smart-stents-sensing/) with Dr. Yu-Sheng Lin from Southern Taiwan University of Science and technology has just been granted.
 * 30-08-2022 Mike and Yu-Shao presented the paper and poster at the Photon 2022 Conference in Nottingham, UK.
 * 21-03-2022 Our Royal Society Research Grant to fund equipment has just been granted, which is for a heated microscope stage to characterise materials properties of solar thermal absorbers.